PeterDefnet/Spatial-Mapping-of-Array-Data/README.md

 (See a brief example at the bottom).

 The data pipeline is split into two separate scripts:

-1. The first is in ImageJ (written in the ImageJ Macro Language) and identifies the locations of each electrode, extracts and saves their intensity over time data, and saves a thresholded image of the array that is used to map values onto.
+1. The first scipt is in ImageJ (written in the ImageJ Macro Language) and identifies the locations of each electrode, extracts and saves their intensity over time data, and saves a thresholded image of the array that is used to map values onto.

 2. The second script (in Python) analyzes the intensity over time data from each location, and maps a summary statistic onto the thresholded image in its correct respective location.
 Histograms and heatmaps are used to interpret the results.